 The Address or Location Search Bar

-The blue arrow buttons to the right of the Address Search are Undo and Redo buttons for some of the major processes in MapBusinessOnline.
+The blue arrow buttons to the right of the Address Search are Undo and Redo buttons for some of the major processes in MapBusinessOnline, such as territory creation.
 Hover over them to get a message stating what will be undone when you click the arrow.

 You’ll also find a new Edit Gear here.
 It’s a short cut to Map and Data options.
 Click to adjust some of the basic map options around ZIP code type, territory options, and other map functions.
-It’s a quick way to get your Map Legend back when you accidentally turn it off.
+This pathway is a quick way to get your Map Legend back when you accidentally turn it off.

 That tiny little black dropdown arrow lets the user make the Master Toolbar disappear and reappear.
 This dropdown button is helpful when seeking a clean map image capture.

 On to the Master Toolbar now.
 Note that the tool bar is divided into sections: